kalekundert/bind_dna/notebook/20190516_model_tac_binding_difa/model_tac_binding_difa.rst

      caveat of the model, though.
 Any waters in the interface will not be predicted.
 That could also lead to incorrect rotamer predictions.

-   - I removed the Mg and I atoms associated with the DNA, because they didn't seem to be forming specific interactions.
+   - I also removed the Mg and I atoms associated with the DNA, because they didn't seem to be forming specific interactions.

    - Note that ``003_domains.pdb`` only appears to have one monomer when opened in pymol.
 This is because the two monomers have exactly the same atom,